Dark-Alex-17/managarr/README.md

   -h, --help  Print help
 ```

-**Usage Tip:** The CLI is even more powerful and useful when used in conjunction with the `jq` CLI tool.
+**Pro Tip:** The CLI is even more powerful and useful when used in conjunction with the `jq` CLI tool.
 This allows you to parse the JSON response from the Managarr CLI and use it in your scripts; For example, to extract the `movieId` of the movie "Ad Astra", you would run:

 ```shell
 $ managarr radarr list movies | jq '.[] | select(.title == "Ad Astra") | .id'